mdfarragher/IML/Regression/BikeDemandPrediction/README.md

 The **FastTree** machine learning algorithm is a regression decision tree.
 And we know from the previous course lectures that decision trees are prone to overfitting.

 The MAE on our predictions is 75 bikes which is quite a lot, so the model is probably not overfitting yet.
-But let's not take any changes and replace the algorithm with a bagging ensemble of decision trees.
+But let's not take any chances and replace the algorithm with a bagging ensemble of decision trees.
 This will lower the variance and protect the model from overfitting.

 A bagging ensemble of fast decision trees is a very popular machine learning algorithm.
 So popular in fact that it is commonly referred to as a **FastForest**, and the ML.NET library supports it out of the box.